House unveils landmark sexual harassment overhaul bill

 "What we want to do is create — and I think we’re seeing it already — a sea change in the culture in the members and the staff," Harper said.

-While House leaders have not commented on the bill, Speaker Paul Ryan, R-Wis., has been supportive of the effort and it is expected to have widespread support and pass easily.
+In a statement Thursday, House Speaker Paul Ryan applauded the legislation, which is expected to have widespread support and pass easily.

+"This past fall, we pledged to enhance the workplace safety of Congress, and today’s bipartisan legislation brings us one step closer to fulfilling that promise," Ryan said.
+"It ensures that victims of workplace harassment have the resources they need to get the justice they deserve."

+"No staffer or Member should ever feel unsafe in public service, and this bill will help make that a reality,” Ryan added.

 The measure, much of which came from a proposal by Rep. Jackie Speier, D-Calif., a House leader on the issue of sexual harassment, tries to create an equal playing field for the complainant while imposing personal accountability on the accused.